GabrielWitt/Pico-PlacaDemoPredictor/README.md

 Correct usage of version control tools, with a good commit history and incremental software delivery practices.
 Automated testing with any framework or tool of your choice.
 We value candidates that love clean, well-structured code, and that can solve problems in a creative way.

+This app has beem made in IONIC FRAMEWORK
+Steps to make this project work:

+1)Download nodejs, angular and ionic from their respective webpages.
+2)Download this project.
+3)Open the main folder of this project in Terminar or Windows commands program (CMD.exe) 4)Type: npm intall to download all the angular modules.
+5)Type: ionic serve and the compilation will open in you browser.